zlxmeg/nasaspaceappschallenge2024/README.md

 ## Project Overview

 This project leverages Landsat Collection 2 data provided by the U.S. Geological Survey (USGS) to deliver surface reflectance data efficiently.
 Landsat satellites (1-9) offer a wealth of data for environmental monitoring and land-use analysis.
-This repository helps users access, visualize, and analyze Landsat Reflectance data in real-time.

 ---